andrejewski/cla/README.md

 - Double dash `--` ends parsing (by default)
 - Type coersion and type system for option arguments
 - Optional Express-style `Runner` for command paths
-- Automatic help, man doc, and bash completion generators
+- Optional automatic `help` command
-- Strict parsing (unknown options are not parsed)
+- Strict parsing: unknown options are not parsed
 - Does not modify `process.argv`
 - 3x shorter to type than `commander`